programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ```

-As you can see, the tidyverse converts our data to a "tibble" rather than a "data frame".
-Tibbles are a part of the tidyverse universe that serve the same function as data frames but make decisions on the backend regarding importation and displaying the data.
+As you can see, the `tidyverse` converts our data to a "tibble" rather than a "data frame".
+Tibbles are a part of the `tidyverse` universe that serve the same function as data frames but make decisions on the backend regarding importation and displaying the data.

 R is a relatively old language, and as a result, defaults that made sense during the original implementation are less helpful now.
 Tibbles, unlike data frames, do not change the name of variables, convert the type of input, or create row names.
 You can learn more about tibbles [here](https://r4ds.had.co.nz/tibbles.html).
 If this does not make sense, don't worry!
 In most cases, we can treat tibbles exactly like data frames.
 If you need to convert your data frame to a tibble, use the `as_tibble()` function with the name of the data frame as the parameter.
 Likewise, to convert back to a data frame, use the `as.data.frame()` function.

-We will use the data of six EU-countries: Germany, France, Poland, Hungary, Portugal, Bulgaria (three Western Europian countries and three Eastern Europian countries).
+We will use the data of six EU-countries: Germany, France, Poland, Hungary, Portugal, Bulgaria (three Western European countries and three Eastern European countries).
 As you can see, we have a tibble called "eudata" with six countries.
 There are 13081 rows with 12 variables.

 The following information is present in the tibble: the "origin city", that is the city whose sister cities we are looking for (in the column origincityLabel), the country (origincountry), the coordinates (in originlat and originlong) and the population (originpopulation).
 The same information is present for the sister city.
 Moreover we have two other columns: column dist indicates the distance between the two cities (in km) and the categorial column eu that informs us whether the "destination city" is in the EU or not.

-# Creating a bar graph
+## Creating a bar graph

 Let's begin with a small example.
-An interesting question we can ask our data is whether european cities have more profound relationships with cities in the same country, in other EU countries, or other countries in the world.
+An interesting question we can ask our data is whether European cities have more profound relationships with cities in the same country, in other EU countries, or other countries in the world.
 We can inspect this question graphically by plotting a bar graph to show which percentage of destination cities are in the same country, how many in other EU-country, and how many are outside the EU.
-In ggplot2, we begin with the following code:
+In `ggplot2`, we begin with the following code:

 ```
 ggplot(eudata, aes(x = typecountry)) + geom_bar()